filecoin-project/filecoin-docs/docs/mine/spacerace.md

 ## How do I participate?

-**The competition period will begin Monday, August 24th at 22:00 UTC** and is open for 3 weeks.
+**The competition period will begin Monday, August 24th at 22:00 UTC** and is open for 3 weeks, ending Monday, September 14th at 21:59 UTC.
 To participate in the competition, run 1 or more miners on the [Testnet](https://docs.filecoin.io/how-to/networks/#testnet).
 You can track your progress on the [Space Race Competition Dashboard](https://spacerace.filecoin.io/).

 You'll also need to complete these steps to be eligible for rewards: